FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 ### Increasing the maximum number of opened files

-Since NETCONF test-tool can be used for simulation of large number of NETCONF devices, it requires opening a lot of TCP sockets that listen on different TCP ports.
+Since NETCONF testtool can be used for simulation of large number of NETCONF devices, it requires opening a lot of TCP sockets that listen on different TCP ports.
 In Linux systems TCP socket is also represented as file - from this reason such simulations can easily exhaust configured